-Aquatic ecosystems and fishingMulti-species communities are often described by food webs, which focus on species as the key variable determining what an individual eats.
+Marine ecosystems and fishingMulti-species communities are often described by food webs, which focus on species as the key variable determining what an individual eats.
 But in marine ecosystems, fish can grow by several orders of magnitude during their lives, and their diet changes as they do so.
 This means that body size can be more important than species identity in describing predator-prey interactions.
 Size-specturm models focus on body size as a key variable and keep track of how biomass flows from prey to predator through mortality and growth.
-In reality, size and species are both important factors and need to be considered together.
-This project will use size-based models to investigate the dynamics of multi-species communities.
-These models will also be used to investigate different fishing strategies with the twin goals of maximising yield while minimising ecosystem impact.
+These models take the form of a system of nonlinear integro-partial differential equations.
+This project will use size-spectrum models to investigate the dynamics of multi-species communities.
+These models will also be used to investigate the effect of different fishing strategies on key outcomes such as fisheries yield and impact on ecosystem function and community structure.

 Random walks of building blocksPopulations of cells - sometimes called the building blocks of life - can be modelled by random walks, where cells take a sequence of steps in randomly chosen directions.
 If the cells all move independently, the population density follows the heat equation.
 But in reality, cells interact with one another via physical contacts and chemical signals.
 Their movement can also be impeded by obstacles in the form of extracellular material.
 These interactions can be included in random walk models.
 This project will investigate the behaviour of the cells in these models and how it affects the diffusive characteristics of the population as a whole.